 Saunas cannot be simplified to merely being a recreational activity that passes the time.
 This is because using a sauna provides a variety of important health benefits that could positively impact your life.

-Yet, aside from providing you with a multitude of physical and mental health benefits, using a sauna is also a great activity to undertake for social reasons.
+Yet, aside from providing you with many physical and mental health benefits, using a sauna is also a great activity for social reasons.

 While the sauna is a great place for solitude and private relaxation, it is also an excellent way to relax in a social environment with family and friends.